TiberiumFusion/MfStub/README.md

 - `NT63_x86` and `NT63_x64` are configured to build with the v120 (VS 2013) toolset.
 - `NTBC_x86` and `NTBC_x64` are configured to build with the v141 (VS 2017) toolset.

-If you have all the appropriate VS toolsets installed, you can download and easily build the entire solution with a single click.
+If you have all the appropriate VS toolsets installed, you can download and easily build the entire solution with a few clicks.

 <br/>